LoCafe

 BRAND IDENTITY

-As we constructed our mid and high-fidelity prototypes, we also created a brand identity to ensure our elements were consistent throughout our designs.
-Our vision for the application was to create a simple and sleek design, so users could easily skim through the key attributes of each cafe to decide where to go.
-We also wanted the app's design to be reminiscent of coffee, hence the reason why there are many coffee cup motifs—for ratings and crowd levels—along with a brown/cream color palette.
+As we constructed our mid and high-fidelity prototypes, we created a brand identity to ensure our elements were consistent throughout our designs.
+We created a simple and sleek design, so users can easily skim through the key attributes of each cafe and decide where to go.
+We also wanted the app's design to be reminiscent of coffee, hence the coffee cup motifs and color palette.

 Brand identity and coffee-cup motifs in mid and high-fidelity wireframes